 The challenges have forced them to take desperate measures including hiking fees and seeking government's help to ball them out.

 Universities must end the trend of relying on the government for funding.
-They must be ready to make investments like the one MKU has amounting to more than Sh2 million.
-Moi University administration has claimed that it cannot meet its financial obligations saying that the varsity is broke.
-Students were sent home after workers went on a go-slow due to delayed salaries.
+They must be ready to make investments like the one MKU has done so as to avoid sinking in debts.